-When you hire employees, you may or may not have written contracts.
-When you hire independent contractors, it's crazy not to.
+hen you hire employees, you may or may not have written contracts; when you hire independent contractors, it is crazy not to.

 Why the difference?
 Potential recharacterization from independent contractor to employee is always a one-way street.
 And while written contracts are important, drafting them is a virtual minefield.

 And that minefield may get worse.
-On top of the enforcement tools available to the IRS and other agencies, Congress continues to introduce legislation intended to crack down on worker misclassification.
-In April 2010, Senator Sherrod Brown introduced the "Employee Misclassification Prevention Act," S. 3254, to enhance worker access to fair labor standards, health and safety protections, as well as unemployment and workers' compensation benefits.
-On June 17, 2010, the Senate Health, Education, Labor and Pension (HELP) Committee held hearings on misclassification.
+On top of the enforcement tools available to the Internal Revenue Service and other agencies, Congress continues to introduce legislation intended to crack down on worker misclassification.
+In April, Sen. Sherrod Brown (D-Ohio) introduced the Employee Misclassification Prevention Act (S. 3254) to enhance worker access to fair labor standards, health and safety protections, as well as unemployment and workers compensation benefits.
+The Senate Health, Education, Labor and Pension (HELP) Committee held hearings June 17 on misclassification.

-Committee Chair Tom Harkin (D-IA) characterized the problem as "staggering," and referred to a DOL study finding that as many as 30% of businesses misclassify workers.
+Committee Chair Tom Harkin (D-Iowa) characterized the problem as "staggering," and referred to a Department of Labor study finding that as many as 30 percent of businesses misclassify workers.
 Based on a cooperative federal and state push, Harkin foresees increasing levels of audits and investigations.
-Also in the offing is a long planned curtailment to an employer's ability to avoid the sting of recharacterization via so-called "Section 530 Relief."
-All in all, businesses should be leveling increased attention to this area, and that certainly applies to contract drafting.
+Also in the offing is a long-planned curtailment to an employer's ability to avoid the sting of recharacterization via so-called "Section 530 relief."